rancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/troubleshooting/_index.md

 ### Where is everything

-Most of the troubleshooting will be done on Objects in these 3 namespaces.
+Most of the troubleshooting will be done on objects in these 3 namespaces.

 * `cattle-system` - `rancher` deployment and pods.
 * `ingress-nginx` - Ingress controller pods and services.